Back to Research

 Hilsa: The National Fish

-Hilsa (Tenualosa ilisha) accounts for roughly 12% of total fish production (570,000 MT).
-Seasonal fishing bans, including the 65-day Jatka protection period and 22-day peak breeding ban, have contributed to stock recovery.
-However, enforcement gaps persist, and cross-border migration patterns (shared stocks with Myanmar and India) require regional management frameworks.
+Hilsa (Tenualosa ilisha) accounts for roughly 12% of total fish production (570,000 MT, DoF 2022-23).
+Seasonal fishing bans, including the 65-day Jatka protection period and the 22-day peak breeding ban, have contributed to measurable stock recovery.
+Enforcement gaps persist: cross-border migration patterns shared with Myanmar and India require regional management frameworks under BIMSTEC, which remain aspirational rather than operational.

 Shrimp and Seafood Exports

-Bangladesh's shrimp exports ($400.0M) face increasing competition from Vietnam, India, and Ecuador.
-Black tiger shrimp (Penaeus monodon) from extensive farming in Khulna and Satkhira, and white-leg shrimp (Litopenaeus vannamei) from semi-intensive systems, dominate exports.
-Key challenges include antibiotic residue compliance, EU food safety standards, disease outbreaks (white spot syndrome, EHP), and the environmental cost of mangrove conversion for shrimp ponds.
+Bangladesh earned BDT 4,532 crore from exporting approximately 77,000 MT of fish and fishery products in FY2023-24 (Export Promotion Bureau).
+Shrimp and seafood exports ($400.0M) face increasing competition from Vietnam, India, and Ecuador.
+Black tiger shrimp (Penaeus monodon) from extensive farming in Khulna and Satkhira, and white-leg shrimp (Litopenaeus vannamei) from semi-intensive systems, dominate the export basket.
+Key constraints include antibiotic residue compliance, EU food safety standards, disease outbreaks (white spot syndrome, EHP), and the environmental cost of mangrove conversion for shrimp ponds.

 IUU Fishing and Deep Sea Gap

-Illegal, unreported, and unregulated (IUU) fishing by foreign-flagged vessels costs an estimated $200-400M annually.
+Illegal, unreported, and unregulated (IUU) fishing by foreign-flagged vessels costs an estimated $200-400M annually in lost revenue.
 Bangladesh lacks a modern deep sea fishing fleet capable of operating beyond the 200m isobath.
 Vessel Monitoring System (VMS) coverage of the artisanal fleet remains minimal.
-The Navy's maritime patrol capacity has improved under the Forces Goal 2030 programme, but enforcement remains insufficient for the scale of the EEZ.
+The Bangladesh Navy's maritime patrol capacity has improved under the Forces Goal 2030 programme, but enforcement capacity remains insufficient relative to the scale of the 118,813 sq km EEZ.

 Chittagong, Mongla, Payra, and the Matarbari Deep Sea Port